electricimp/Thermistor/examples/Simple_Thermistor/README.md

 #Tempbug Simple Example
 This example shows how to read a simple NTC thermistor and post the data to [Xively](https://xively.com/) every 15 minutes to be graphed.

 No consideration is made in this example for battery life.
-Please see tempbug-battery.
+Please see Battery-Thermistor example for power saving example.

 ##Hardware Configuration